 Call the Human Subjects Office mainline (319) 335-6564 and indicate you would like to report a complaint or concern.
 Your call will routed to Compliance staff.

 Address a campus envelope to the IRB Compliance Program, "Confidential", 105 HLHS (Hardin Library for the Health Sciences).

-If you prefer to report your concern directly to the Office of the Vice President for Research & Economic Development rather than to the Human Subjects Office, please contact James Walker, PhD, Associate Vice President for Research - Regulatory Affairs (319) 335-9546 or email@example.com.
+If you prefer to report your concern directly to the Office of the Vice President for Research & Economic Development rather than to the Human Subjects Office, please contact Richard Hichwa, Senior Associate VP for Research for Research - Regulatory Affairs (319) 335-2106 or email@example.com.

 We prefer you identify yourself so we can contact if we need additional information.
 Also, if we know your identity, we can provide feedback about the resolution of the issue.
 Your confidentiality will be protected, to the extent that it is legally possible to do so and consistent with resolution of the concern.
 However you do have the option to report anonymously.
 All concerns are investigated by the IRB Compliance Program with reporting to IRB leadership and the Institutional Official.

 Please provide as much detail as possible to allow the Compliance team to fully investigate the concern.

 - Description of the incident, activity, or concern

 - Whether you witnessed the incident or activity first hand

 - Names of people involved in the incident or activity (if known)

 - Whether you have reported this incident or activity to anyone else, and if so, what action was taken